MGSimard/vertexblog/README.md

 - [x] Set up blog & post ordering
 - [x] Consolidate control buttons menu style stuff classes w/e with notepad too, also wrap notepad file btn in span and make that relative instead of entire bar
 - [ ] Move blog and post creation into File button akin to how I have post saving set up
+- [ ] Look into making file creation input infinitely vertically-expanding so user can see what they've entered at all times
 - [ ] Check if I can make cursor a grab cursor when dragging windows
 - [ ] Keep track of state, if notepad file has been dirtied (modified) prompt a confirmation when they try to exit saying that the modifications haven't been saved yet.
 - [ ] Make sure there isn't a nicer way to do post update queries while retaining diff error messages